 The day ended with Misaki having to say goodbye, Okamura tagging along with her like an irksome fly.

 "Maybe you shouldn't have yelled at her."
 TsuiTsui began thoughtfully, as he slipped on his shoes.

 Hikaru waved it off.
 "Nah, she's used to that.
 She'll be back in a day or two."

 He wasn't too interested in Akari at the moment.
 As he flipped open his umbrella, he mulled over today's rain.
 The game would be starting in an hour, and it hadn't stopped raining.
 Of course, there wasn't any lightning so the game would go on, but Hikaru didn't fancy himself having to get all muddy and having to get home all gross and spend an hour or two in the shower rubbing the dirt from behind his ears.
 And also, he had his algebra homework to do, and his biology, and his world history!
-How was he supposed to be able to balance his grades, his team, the go club, and his girlfriend all at the same time?!
+How was he supposed to be able to balance his grades, his team, not to mention all his elite travel teams and whatnot, the go club, and his girlfriend all at the same time?!

 He sighed aloud to himself.
 "How did I get into this mess?"